microchip-pic-avr-examples/avr64ea48-ammonia-fusa-demo-mplab-mcc/README.md

 ## Changes to Class B Libraries

 A minor change was made to the Class B library to convert the CRC from big-endian to little-endian when stored in flash.
-This enables the SW checksum to work identically to the HW checksum.
+This enables the SW checksum to be compatiable with the HW checksum.

 ## Related Documentation